SWEN90009-2024/SC-BlueRing/docs/meetings/Client Meetings/04-18 Meeting.md

 6. Reported visibility issues
     - Should students be able to see each other’s reports?
         1. Generally speaking, teachers will not show other people’s reports to students.
-        2. But if it is a low-stakes in-class self-assessment report, students may see each other’s reports
+        2. However, if it is a low-stakes in-class self-assessment report, students may be able to see each other’s reports
         3. For ATAR, students will not see each other’s reports unless they actively disclose them.
-    - Are parents and researchers visible?
+    - Are parents and researchers able to view?
         1. It depends on the school, different schools have different reporting sharing standards
         2. The client does not encourage schools to print out the report for parents to read because the report is designed for teachers